Are All Handmade Soaps the Same?

 Or, I can buy commercial bread made with: all-purpose flour (bleached with benzoyl peroxide and made from genetically modified wheat), dough conditioners (sodium stearoyl lactylate, calcium stearoyl-2-lactylate, mono- and diglycerides, calcium peroxide, calcium iodate, azodicarbonamide), artificial colors and artificial preservatives.

-I feel very comfortable calling my homemade bread (and soap) "Natural."
+I feel very comfortable calling my homemade bread (and my handmade soap) "Natural."